natemc/qiss/README.md

 These high-level parts all share a runtime that implements features like memory management, I/O, and built-in functions & data structures.

-The qiss language is a variant of k, an APL descendant used in some high performance time-series database systems.
+qiss is very much a work in progress, unsuitable for serious use.

 ## Why